How Google Maps Ranking Works

 Responding to every review — positive and negative — is critical.
 Google's own support documentation recommends replying to reviews as a way to build customer trust and improve your local ranking.
 A thoughtful reply to a negative review can turn a dissatisfied customer into a returning one, and it shows prospective customers that you take feedback seriously.

 Aim for a minimum of one new review per week and respond to every review within 24-48 hours.
-For strategies on building your review pipeline, see our guide on how to get more Google reviews.
+For the complete playbook, see our guide on how to get more Google reviews.

 NAP Consistency Across the Web